Resources for Lesbian, Gay, Bisexual, Transgender, Queer & Questioning Youth

-The Outlet Program, Mountain View
+The Outlet Program, ACS, Palo Alto

-LGBTQ Youth Space, San Jose
+The LGBTQ Youth Space, San Jose

-The LGBTQ Youth Space is a program of Family & Children Services that provides a community drop-in center and mental health program for lesbian, gay, bisexual, transgender, queer, questioning and ally youth and young adults ages 13-25 who live in Santa Clara County.
+The LGBTQ Youth Space is a program of Family & Children Services that provides a community drop-in center and mental health program for lesbian, gay, bisexual, transgender, queer, questioning, and ally youth and young adults ages 13-25 who live in Santa Clara County.
 The Youth Space offers a safe and confidential space for youth to access support groups, leadership opportunities, online chat forums, referrals, and social activities.
-Free mental health care, including psychiatric services, is available and provided in English, Spanish and American Sign Language.
+Free mental health care – including psychiatric services – is available and provided in English, Spanish, and American Sign Language.

 LYRIC, San Francisco

-Lavender Youth Recreation and Information Center (LYRIC) is a community center for lesbian, gay, bisexual, transgender, queer and questioning youth age 23 and younger.
-LYRIC's mission is to build community and inspire positive social change through education enhancement, career training, health promotion, and leadership development with lesbian, gay, bisexual, transgender, queer and questioning youth, their families, and allies of all races, classes, genders and abilities.
+Lavender Youth Recreation and Information Center (LYRIC) is a community center for lesbian, gay, bisexual, transgender, queer, and questioning youth age 23 and younger.
+LYRIC's mission is to build community and inspire positive social change through education enhancement, career training, health promotion, and leadership development with lesbian, gay, bisexual, transgender, queer, and questioning youth, their families, and allies of all races, classes, genders, and abilities.

 The Pacific Center, Berkeley

-The Pacific Center is a lesbian, gay, bisexual and transgender (LGBT) community center serving the East Bay and Greater Bay Area that offers a broad array of human and health services for LGBT people of all ages and backgrounds.
+The Pacific Center is a lesbian, gay, bisexual, and transgender (LGBT) community center serving the East Bay and Greater Bay Area that offers a broad array of human and health services for LGBT people of all ages and backgrounds.

 The Lambda Youth Project, Hayward

-The Lambda Youth Project serves needs of LGBTQQ youth as well as their friends and families.
+The Lambda Project serves the needs of LGBTQQ youth as well as their friends and families.
 It provides a safe place for young people to explore feelings and connect with other young people, and creates drug/alcohol-free activities and events.

 The Diversity Center, Santa Cruz

-The Diversity Center is a community center dedicated to advancing the causes and priorities of lesbian, gay, bisexual, transgender, intersex and questioning (LGBTIQ) individuals and their allies in Santa Cruz County.
+The Diversity Center is a community center dedicated to advancing the causes and priorities of lesbian, gay, bisexual, transgender, intersex, and questioning (LGBTIQ) individuals and their allies in Santa Cruz County.

 Positive Images, Sonoma County

-Positive Images provides a safe space for teens and young adults and provides community educational services for high schools, businesses, community-based organizations, colleges, hospitals, social service departments and other organizations interested in learning more about the issues facing GLBTQQI youth and young adults.
+Positive Images provides a safe space for teens and young adults and provides community educational services for high schools, businesses, community-based organizations, colleges, hospitals, social service departments, and other organizations interested in learning more about the issues facing GLBTQQI youth and young adults.

 Spectrum, Marin County

-Spectrum hosts and collaborates with a variety of programs, groups and activities for the LGBT community, including Rainbow's End, a facilitated social and support group for lesbian, gay, bisexual, transgender and questioning youth ages 14 to 19 that meets weekly for fun, discussion and support.
+Spectrum hosts and collaborates with a variety of programs, groups, and activities for the LGBT community, including Rainbow's End, a facilitated social and support group for lesbian, gay, bisexual, transgender, and questioning youth ages 14 to 19 that meets weekly for fun, discussion, and support.

-- Create safe environments in schools for students to support each other and learn about homophobia and other oppressions
+- Create safe environments in schools for students to support each other and learn about homophobia and other oppressions.

-- Educate the school community about homophobia, gender identity and sexual orientation issues
+- Educate the school community about homophobia, gender identity, and sexual orientation issues.

-- Fight discrimination, harassment and violence in schools
+- Fight discrimination, harassment, and violence in schools

 PFLAG San Jose Chapter

-Transgender Law Center, San Francisco
+Transgender Law Center

 The Transgender Law Center (TLC) is a civil rights organization advocating for transgender communities.
 They connect transgender people and their families to technically sound and culturally competent legal services, increase acceptance and enforcement of laws and policies that support California's transgender communities, and work to change laws and systems that fail to incorporate the needs and experiences of transgender people.